Skip to main content

 // Send the request

-The spice sql command accepts a --cache-control flag that follows the same behavior as the HTTP Cache-Control header:
+The spice sql and spice search commands accept a --cache-control flag that follows the same behavior as the HTTP Cache-Control header:

 # Default behavior (use cache if available)